Charro Beans! You’ll be hard pressed to find an authentic batch of Charro Beans anywhere north of the border, so it’s high time to make your own!

 Add the roasted tomatoes to the pan (roughly chopping them up in the pan is fine).
 Also add: 2 cans pinto beans (drained and rinsed), 3 minced chipotles in adobo, 1/2 teaspoon Mexican oregano (optional), 1/2 teaspoon salt, freshly cracked black pepper, and 2 cups of stock (or water).
 Combine well and let simmer for 15-20 minutes or until the liquid has reduced down a bit.

 Salt to taste.
-I added another generous pinch to this batch (so that is approx. 1 teaspoon total).
+I added another generous pinch to this batch (so that is approx. 1 teaspoon total) but keep in mind that if you are using store-bought stock that's high in sodium then you won't need to add as much salt.
 You can also add more heat at this point if you want a more fiery batch.

 Serve immediately.
 Note that these beans are best served in some of the broth.

 Alternatively, you can use part of the batch to make a bean puree.
 Simply add them to a blender or food processor and combine into a puree.

 Store leftovers in an airtight container in the fridge.

 Although not required, it can be easier to chop up the bacon if you put it in the freezer for 20-30 minutes.